 |Whilst not the cheapest on the list they have a wonderfully selection of imported organic fruits and veg, especially their tubers - tons of varieties of potatoes and sweet potatoes.|

 For fresh, certified organic, grass fed and finished, pastured lamb and beef we can only recommend Ryan's Grocery.
-They sell antibiotic free (AF)/hormone free (HF)/free range pork.
+They also sell antibiotic free (AF)/hormone free (HF)/free range pork.
 You can also get healthier cuts of meat such as oxtails, liver, tongue etc. Virtually impossible to get kidney and sweetbreads in Singapore.
-They have the chickens from the same farm in Malaysia, the chickens are AF/HF, free range but spend a lot of the time in barns and are fed probiotics, natural herbs and raw corn.
-Certified organic, pastured chickens fed on a natural diet do not exist in Singapore so these are the next best.
+They have free range AF/HF/chlorine free chickens from Toh Thye San Farm in Johor and some certified organic chickens raised on a pineapple farm!
+Fresh (not frozen) certified organic, pastured chickens fed on a natural diet do not exist in Singapore so these are the next best.